rubyonjets/jets/docs/_docs/assets-serving.md

 Even though `public/assets` and `public/images` files are uploaded and served for convenience.
 It is recommended that you put your files in `app/javascript/images` and allow webpacker to compile, sha the assets, and save them to `public/packs`.
 The files in `public/packs` contain checksums, whereas files in the `public/assets` and `public/images` do not get their sha checksum added to their paths.

 By using webpacker, it generates unique file paths each time the file changes.
 Then you will be able to configure high values for the `max-age` response header to further improve performance.
 This article [Increasing Application Performance with HTTP Cache Headers](https://devcenter.heroku.com/articles/increasing-application-performance-with-http-cache-headers) covers how cache headers work.
+The default max age for assets serving out of s3 is 3600s or 1h.

 ## Configure Settings